DavidAJohn/BookwormsLendingLibrary/README.md

 To run the application on your local machine, after cloning or downloading it from GitHub, you'll need the following:

-- The .NET 6 SDK installed locally
+- The .NET 7 SDK installed locally
 - SQL Server installed locally, or in a Docker container (see below)
 - An Azure account with a storage container (if you want to enable image uploads in the admin section)

 If you're using Visual Studio (not VS Code) as your code editor, you will need to be running the 2022 version (or higher).
 The free Community Edition is sufficient to run this application.

-Assuming that you have Docker Desktop installed and running, to create a container using the official **Microsoft SQL Server Docker image**, either enter the following from a terminal:
+Assuming that you have Docker Desktop installed and running, to create a container using the official **Microsoft SQL Server 2017 Docker image**, either enter the following from a terminal (all on one line):

 `docker run -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=P@ssw0rd1234" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2017-latest`